 Body Lift FAQs about Concerns & Risks

 How painful is a body lift?

-- Body lift is performed under general anaesthesia, so you won’t anything during the procedure.
+- Body lift is performed under general anaesthesia, so you won’t do anything during the procedure.
 However, during the recovery process, you might feel a bit of pain and discomfort that can be countered with pain killers Dr Carmen will prescribe for you.

 How painful is a lower body lift?

 - You will not feel a thing during the surgery as it is performed under general anaesthesia.
 After the surgery, you will be given a handful of painkillers to minimize pain.
 The recovery process will be uncomfortable but not painful.

 Is a body lift surgery safe?